microsoft/typescript-benchmarking/ts-perf/packages/cli/README.md

     # Compare against a baseline
     ts-perf benchmark tsc --baseline /path/to/baseline.benchmark --save /path/to/file.benchmark
     ```
-  - Run a tsserver benchmark (must be run within the TypeScript repo unless the `--tsserver` and `--suite` options are provided):
+  - Run a tsserver benchmark (must be run within the TypeScript repo unless the `--builtDir` and `--suite` options are provided):
     ```powershell
     # All tsserver scenarios and default hosts
     ts-perf benchmark tsserver --save /path/to/file.benchmark